Or how a little programming vhallenge went sideways

 In stark contrast, functional languages focus on verbs, which take objects as arguments and return other objects.
 The same scenario would be defined as bananaEaten(jungle, gorilla, banana) → Jungle, signifying that an entirely new state of the jungle is returned – one with more happy gorillas and fewer bananas.

 This might suggest that functional languages forbid modification of objects, while object-oriented ones encourage it.
 Such notion is called pure language and is not true for most functional languages.
-That’s because banning modification incurs a high-performance penalty (and more generally, requires very different language design to enable efficient implementation of ).
+That’s because banning modification incurs a high-performance penalty (and more generally, requires very different language design to enable efficient implementation of some algorithms).
 That said, most of the functional code is pure and uses mutation as a means of code optimisation (while keeping facade pure).
 A pure code is essentially a mathematical function, thus it can be reasoned about in a more structured way.

 Why would you like functional languages?